 A yam has an almost tree bark-looking, dark exterior, while a sweet potato has a smooth exterior with a brighter, reddish tinge.
 On the inside, you'll find the flesh of a yam is somewhat dry and starchy (similar to a regular potato) while sweet potatoes have a softer interior and are sweet in flavor.

 Moral of the story: don't mistake a yam for a sweet potato.
 For this Mashed Sweet Potatoes recipe, you will most definitely want sweet potatoes.
+And while we are on the subject, have you tried our sweet potato cake yet?

 It doesn't get much simpler than this recipe.
 As mentioned above, you want to have your potatoes on hand, and you'll also want to have mascarpone cheese ready and waiting.